Srinayan-96/Splitwise/README.md

-# FlatSplit — Shared Expenses App
+# SplitWise — Shared Expenses App

 A shared expense tracker built for the Spreetail engineering internship assignment.
 Four flat mates, one messy spreadsheet, and a 2-day deadline to turn it into a proper app.